JonJagger/cyber-dojo/readme.txt

   Despite the name "support_filenames" you can symlink a folder if required which can be very handy.
   Not required if you do not need support files.

+"highlight_filenames": [ ... ]
+  Filenames whose appearance are to be highlighted in the browser.
+  This can be useful if you have many "visible_filenames" and want to mark which files form the focus of the practice.
+A subset of visible_filenames (but you can also use the filename "instructions").
+  For example
+  "highlight_filenames": [ "buffer.cpp", "buffer.hpp" ]
+  Not required.
+Defaults to empty.
+  The apperance of "highlight_filenames" is controlled by the CSS
+    div[class~='filename'][class~='highlight'] {
+      ...
+    }
+  in the file app/assets/stylesheets/kata-dojo.css.scss The highlight_filenames entry also interacts with the lowlights_filenames appearance in the same CSS file...
+    div[class~='filename'][class~='lowlight'] {
+      ...
+    }
+  If there is a highlight_filenames entry, the lowlight-filenames will be the visible_filenames - highlight_filenames.
+  If there is no highlight_filenames entry, the lowlight-filenames will default to ['cyber-dojo','makefile']

 "display_name": string
   The name of the language as it appears in the setup page and also in the info